Lululemon stock drops as yoga pants expose problems

 Sales growth in established stores is now expected to come in at 5 percent to 8 percent for the current quarter, sharply off the 11 percent growth it had expected up to March 17 and a far cry from the 25 percent growth it posted a year earlier.

-The supplier, Taiwan's Eclat Textile Co Ltd, said it had followed Lulu's specifications for the pants, and that the retailer had apparently misjudged customer tastes.
+The supplier, Taiwan's Eclat Textile Co Ltd (1476.TW), said it had followed Lulu's specifications for the pants, and that the retailer had apparently misjudged customer tastes.

 Lululemon, due to report earnings for its fiscal fourth quarter to February 3 on Thursday, had no immediate comment beyond its statement late Monday.

-Note: (This story is corrected in second and third paragraphs to show recalled garments represent 17 percent of all women's bottoms)